Travelling to and exploring Cheung

 Arriving at Cheung Chau Island

 Bethany is located near the top of Cheung Chau island, a haven of peace and quietness awaits, disturbed only by nature - this is your reward for completing the 20-minute uphill walk from the ferry pier!
-If you are making your own way to Bethany from the Cheung Chau pier and have not been before, please use this PDF map to guide you up to Bethany – the key thing is to exit the ferry pier, turn right, then first left into the village square and either first or second street on right, the map guides you the rest of the way up to Bethany.
-This is the most direct route, but you may like to take the more scenic way via the 2 beaches (see directions via this PDF file) which can take an additional 10-15 minutes though the pathways are less steep.
+If you are making your own way to Bethany from the Cheung Chau pier and have not been before, please use this new photo and written PDF guide here - 2014 - to direct you to Bethany – the key thing is to exit the ferry pier, turn right, then first left into the village square.
+The map guides you via the more scenic way to Bethany via 2 beaches.

 Cheung Chau is a fascinating place to explore but it is easy to get disorientated without directions.
 Part of the charm of the island is walking (or cycling) everywhere as there are no passenger vehicles, though the hill up to us may be a challenge for the elderly or infirm.
 We do not recommend travelling with heavy luggage but if this is unavoidable, we can meet guests at the pier and provide help - as long as this is arranged at time of your reservation (there are restrictions in the hours we can operate our motorised vehicle).